79Stellaa/me/set1/readme.md

-TODO: Reflect on what you learned this week and what is still unclear. confuse a lot，sometimes I don't know I am doing for what, but I feel great when I see the green check mark。 cd ../course git pull
+TODO: Reflect on what you learned this week and what is still unclear. confuse a lot，sometimes I don't know I am doing for what, but I feel great when I see the green check mark。"cd.." used in when I don't know where am I. cd ../course git pull
 pip3 install -r ./requirements.txt